How does Payroll Outsourcing Work?

 Step 8: Maintain records

-Your outsourcing team should make sure that all payroll records are up-to-date and securely stored.
+It goes without saying that having up-to-date records is vital in payroll.
+And, luckily for you, your outsourcing team should make sure that all payroll records are current and securely stored.

 They’ll (more often than not) use encrypted cloud storage to keep your data safe and maintain all necessary documentation, such as payslips and proof of payments to HMRC.

-By consistently backing up your data, your outsourcing team can help prevent costly payroll errors (such as duplicate payments, or incorrect deductions), and make future audits hassle-free.
+By consistently backing up your data, your outsourcing team can help prevent costly payroll errors (such as duplicate payments, or incorrect deductions), while making future audits hassle-free.

 Step 9: Prepare for the next cycle

-Although outsourcing the payroll process is fairly similar from one provider to the next, the best ones (like Cintra) can work to your specific expectations (within reason of course).
+Although outsourcing the payroll process is similar from one provider to the next, the best ones (like Cintra) can work to your specific expectations (within reason, of course).

 How difficult is it to change payroll dates when outsourcing the payroll process?